sheroz/wp-wordapp-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordapp plugin connects your WordPress site with Wordapp Platform.
+The Wordapp Plugin connects your site to the Wordapp Platform.

 == Description ==